Mann's worm snake

 Mann's worm snake (Letheobia manni) is a species of blind snake in the family Typhlopidae.
-The species is endemic to West Africa.
+The species is native to West Africa.

 Etymology

 The specific name, manni, is in honor of William Montana Mann, who was an American entomologist and zoo director.

+Description

+Letheobia manni has a broad, trilobate snout.
+It has 26 rows of scales around the body at midbody.
+The total length (tail included) is 40 times the diameter of the body at midbody.

 Geographic range

-L. manni is found in Guinea and Liberia.
+Letheobia manni is found in Guinea and Liberia, at altitudes from sea level to 500 m.